-Click on the drop-down arrow - To the left-hand side
+- Click on the drop-down arrow and select Payment - Expense then click Generate

-Enter in the amount of the Rent Free period.
-I.e, If the Rent Free period is for one week, then you enter the amount of one week's rent.
+- Enter in the amount of the Rent Free period (if the rent free period is for one week, then enter the amount of one week's rent).

-This has taken the money from the Owner
+- Confirm and Process.
+This will deduct money from the Owner account

-NOTE: If you DO NOT want to charge the Owner a Management Commision for this transaction, then you must go into Property and ZERO out the Management fee, before you receipt the Tenant rent, then go back into the Property afterwards and put the commision back in.
+NOTE: If you DO NOT want to charge the Owner a Management Commision for the rent receipt transaction, then you must go into property and ZERO out the management fee, before you receipt the tenant rent.
+Then go back into the Property afterwards and put the commision back in.

 There are two suggestions for handling Rent Reduced periods

-Leave the rent amount as it is, Tenant pays the reduced amount and the Owner pays the other amount.
-I.e, Do a payment expense from the Owner and the receipt is to the Tenant.
-You then get the same commission as you would normally get. - Follow instructions above.
+Method 1: Leave the rent amount as it is.
+The tenant pays the reduced amount and the Owner pays the remaining amount.
+Eg. Do a payment expense from the Owner and receipt that amount as rent against the tenant.
+You then get the same commission as you would normally get.

-Doing a rent change for the reduced amount and setting another rent change for the full amount on the date that the rent goes back to normal. - Follow the instructions on Rent Increase.
+Method 2: Do a rent change for the reduced amount and setting another rent change for the full amount on the date that the rent goes back to normal.
+View the help file on applying rent changes.